Santiago wine tours

 Casablanca Valley Wine Tasting on the Way to Valparaiso

-Escape the city and head for the Ocean breezes in historic Valparaiso.
-On the way you’ll go through the Casablanca Valley, another famous Santiago area wine region.
+Escape the city, and head for the Ocean breezes in historic Valparaiso.
+On the way, you’ll go through the Casablanca Valley, another famous wine region in Santiago.
 Plan a nice long stop here to do some wine tasting.
-We stopped at Emiliano winery in the valley as part of our Valparaiso wine tasting tour with Say Hueque.
+We stopped at Emiliano Winery in the valley as part of our Valparaiso wine-tasting tour with Say Hueque.

 As soon as we got out of the car we heard them, the roosters were making their presence known.
 Cock-a-doodle-do!
-We started walking towards the winery down the little path and we were greeted by chickens walking with their heads down looking for bugs!
-I looked to my right and there were also fluffy white alpacas in a pen, along with cows and horses!
-I wondered exactly what kind of farm we were visiting; maybe wine farm got lost in translation somehow!
-But all of these farm animals were part of the master plan at Emiliano and they were crucial to their organic vineyard certification.
-Emiliano is first organic vineyard in South America and the largest organic winery in the world currently.
+We started walking towards the winery down the little path, and we were greeted by chickens walking with their heads down, looking for bugs!
+I looked to my right, and there were also fluffy white alpacas in a pen, along with cows and horses!
+I wondered exactly what kind of farm we were visiting; maybe the wine farm got lost in translation somehow!
+All of these farm animals were part of Emiliano’s master plan, and they were crucial to their organic vineyard certification.
+Emiliano is the first organic vineyard in South America and the largest organic winery in the world currently.

 Emiliano offers winery tours in English where you can learn all about their organic productions methods, soil types, varieties planted, and the climate conditions of the Casablanca Valley.
 They were early to commit to the organic wine movement.
 They had to wait 3 years to ‘flush’ the pesticides out of their old growing practices and start producing wine again.
 That’s dedication.